rossaddison/yii2-house2house/README.md

 **How do I find my turnover or costs?**
 Your turnover can be determined under Daily Clean.
 Your expenditure can be determined under Costs.
 Since this is a cash collection software package the amount is merely incremental and has no connection to an accounting package.
 The paid amount could be modified in the frontend/models to facilitate quantity delivery if keeping stock of what has been delivered to a household particularly in the case of the **coronavirus pandemic** which is occuring as I write this.

 **What php version should my shared hosting provider eg. one.com be able to offer?** php 7.4.0 and above as at 3rd April 2020.
+The composer.json that has been created has been fine tuned to a stable release.

 **Is there any demo version available?** You will be able to login with manager rights at https://roundrunner.co.uk/libra/login.
 You will not have access to the Role Based Access Control Graphical User Interface available only to the first signed in user ie. admin.
 Use username: demo password: Demo1234.
 All data will be deleted upon exiting the software.
 This is built into frontend/config/main.php.